- Low $6 monthly account fee

 How to open a small business bank account

 You may be able to open a small business bank account online, or you could be required to go into a branch to sign up.
 Follow these steps to sign up for an account:

 - Fill in an online application for the account of your choice (or visit a branch to sign up if you can’t apply online).

 - Supply personal information such as your full name, date of birth, address, phone number and email.

 - Input details about your business such as how long it has been operational, what your business registration number is and how much revenue you make annually.

-- Indicate whether your business is a sole proprietorship or a corporation.
+- Indicate whether your business is a sole proprietorship, a partnership or a corporation.

 - Prepare the documents needed to open a small business bank account (outlined below).